akka/akka-management/docs/src/main/paradox/discovery.md

 ### Dependencies and usage

+DNS currently ignores all fields on a Full lookup apart from name.
+This is expected to change when SRV records are supported.

-Using `akka-discovery-dns` is very simple, as you simply need to depend on the library:
+To use `akka-discovery-dns` depend on the library:

 @@dependency[sbt,Gradle,Maven] {
   group="com.lightbend.akka.discovery"